ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 #### 8a.
 Genome Coverage Files

-Visualization of data can be carried immediately after alignment to reference genome or after peak calling.
-In the first case, BAM files containing aligned reads can be loaded to genome browsers like UCSC genome browser.
+Visualization of data can be carried out immediately after alignment to reference genome or after peak calling.
+In the first case, BAM files containing aligned reads can be loaded to genome browsers like the UCSC genome browser.

-But in regions with high density of reads (such as peaks), such a visualization does not scale well.
-Instead of visualising each single read, a genomic coverage file can be generated to summarise the number of reads overlapping each position in the genome.
+But in regions with a high density of reads (such as peaks), such a visualization does not scale well.
+Instead of visualising every single read, a genomic coverage file can be generated to summarise the number of reads overlapping each position in the genome.

 Since sequenced reads represent only ends of the chromatin-immunoprecipitated DNA fragments, reads are extended to 200 bp in 3’ direction as 200 bp is the rough estimate of fragment size selected in ChIP experiments.
 This helps smooth the signal and ensures that summits of the peak appear above the binding sites.
 To compare different samples, read counts at each position are normalised to one million of mapped reads using scaling factors such as  Reads Per Kilobase per Million mapped reads (RPKM), counts per million (CPM), bins per million mapped reads (BPM) and 1x depth (reads per genome coverage, RPGC).